Searching for topological dark matter in LIGO data: Analysis

 \subsubsection{Fast scattering glitch}

-While analyzing the BBH events, we also analyzed the marginal intermediate mass black hole triggers.
-Among them we noticed that the fast scattering glitch in Livingston which causes the 200214\_224526 trigger can also be fitted by the TDM signal.
-The fast scattering glitch has the characteristic of repeated bursts.
-In this trigger, we analyzed the most powerful two bursts.
-We applied the same analysis with the BBH analysis in Sec. \ref{bbhs}, analyzing both detectors jointly.
-In Fig. \ref{fig:200214} we show the data of the detectors and the fitting TDM templates.
+While analyzing the BBH events, we also examine the marginal triggers indicative of intermediate-mass black holes.
+Among these, we observe that the fast scattering glitch in Livingston, which triggers the event labeled 200214\_224526, exhibits features potentially resembling those of TDM.
+Typically, the fast scattering glitch manifests as repeated bursts (see Fig. \ref{fig:200214}).
+Notably, the strain data of individual bursts demonstrates strong resemblances to TDM signatures, prompting us to apply a fitting scheme to event 200214\_224526 as well.
+In this specific trigger, we focus on analyzing the two most powerful bursts.
+Employing the same analysis approach as for the BBH matches outlined in Sec. \ref{bbhs}, we jointly consider data from both detectors.
+Considering the significantly different signal shape generated by the test mass acceleration, we omit that effect here, i.e., we only consider the signals produced by the photon mass term interaction with the $m_0$ parameter in Eq. \eqref{equ:4}.
+Figure \ref{fig:200214} illustrates the strain data from the detectors alongside the fitted TDM templates.
+The striking resemblance between the examined bursts and TDM underscores the significance of thorough considerations of TDM as potential glitch triggers.

+Summarizing our analysis, we provide concrete evidence suggesting that DW composed of TDM can be explored using GW interferometers.
+TDM signatures exhibit notable compatibility with BBH events, and BBH template searches possess the potential to detect putative TDM signals within interferometer data.
+Additionally, we demonstrate the presence of recurring glitches within LIGO data exhibiting a time-frequency profile akin to that of TDM signals, albeit within a restricted parameter space.
+These fits exhibit resilience against noise and are anticipated to occur with sufficient frequency to facilitate correlation testing between both LIGO detectors.
+The investigation of such correlations is deferred to future analyses involving actual detector data.